 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (ASC 326): Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 replaced the incurred loss impairment methodology under current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 ASU 2016-13 requires use of a forward-looking expected credit loss model for accounts receivables, loans, and other financial instruments.
 Adoption of the standard requires using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of the effective date to align existing credit loss methodology with the new standard.
-ASU 2016-13 will be effective for smaller reporting companies for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, using a modified retrospective approach.
 The Company adopted ASU 2016-13 and related updates on January 1, 2023.
 The adoption of ASU 2016-13 had no impact on the condensed consolidated financial statements.

 In October 2021, the FASB issued ASU 2021-08, Business Combinations - Accounting for Contract Assets and Contact Liabilities from Contracts with Customers.
 The guidance is intended to improve the accounting for acquired revenue contracts with customers in a business combination by addressing diversity in practice.
 The guidance requires an acquirer to recognize and measure contract assets and liabilities acquired in a business combination in accordance with ASC 606 as if they had originated the contracts, as opposed to at fair value on the acquisition date.
-The standard will be effective for business combinations that occur after January 1, 2023.
 The Company adopted ASU 2021-08 and related updates on January 1, 2023.
 The adoption of ASU 2021-08 had no impact on the condensed consolidated financial statements.